Emy-FQ/Spatial_Ecology_in_R/EXAM /Markdown.md

 The satellite images, one for each season, were downloaded from the Sentinel-2 dataset, using [Google Earth Engine](https://earthengine.google.com/).
 The area of interest was selected manually on the map.
 A cloud filter was applied to extract only images with less than 30% cloud coverage; if a season had more than one image meeting this criterion, the median of the images was computed.
+Despite the filter some of the images were still disturbed by clouds, so a cloud mask was applied, exploiting the pixel classification built in Sentinel-2 data.
 > [!NOTE]
 > the JavaScript code used on Google Earth Engine for each season can be found in the folder "JavaScript"